 To ensure compliance with the PRC laws and regulations, our WFOEs, conduct business in China mainly through the VIEs based on a series of contractual arrangements by and among our WFOEs, the VIEs and the respective shareholders of the VIEs, which enable us to (i) receive substantially all of the economic benefits of the VIEs, and (ii) have an exclusive option to purchase all or part of the equity interests and assets in the VIEs when and to the extent permitted by PRC law.
 As a result of our direct ownership in the WFOEs and the contractual arrangements with the VIEs, we are able to receive the economic benefits of the VIEs, be the primary beneficiary of the VIEs for accounting purposes and consolidate the financial results of the VIEs in our consolidated financial statements, to the extent that we have satisfied the conditions for consolidation of the VIEs under the IFRS.
-In the opinion of our PRC counsel, Commerce & Finance Law Offices, each of these contractual arrangements is currently valid, binding and enforceable in accordance with its terms.
-However, we have been further advised by our PRC counsel that there are substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations and that the PRC government may ultimately take a view contrary to the opinion of our PRC counsel.
+In the opinion of our management, each of these contractual arrangements is currently valid, binding and enforceable in accordance with its terms.
+However, there are substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations and that the PRC government may ultimately take a view contrary to ours.